 Mesotherapy is a medical technique that involves injecting small amounts of various substances into the skin’s middle layer, known as the mesoderm.
-It was developed in the 1950s by French physician Dr. Michel Pistor and has gained popularity in recent years as a cosmetic treatment for various conditions.
+This technique was developed in the 1950s by French physician Dr. Michel Pistor.
+The procedure has gained popularity in recent years as a cosmetic treatment for various conditions.

 The substances injected during mesotherapy can vary depending on the specific goals of the treatment.
 They often include vitamins, minerals, enzymes, hormones, plant extracts, and other medications.
-The injections are typically administered using a fine needle and may be applied to the face, scalp, or other areas of the body.
+A qualified professional typically administers the injections using a fine needle and applies them to the face, scalp, or other areas of the body.

 Mesotherapy is used for a range of purposes, including: